Military Spouse Career Support and Educational Resources

 For detailed suggestions on how to transfer or have your current professional license accepted, the DOL created a resource guide for military spouse license recognition with tips on how to find your specific licensing board and how to communicate with them about your transfer.

 You’ll also learn if and how much of a reimbursement your servicemember’s branch offers for your license transfers through the Military Spouse Licensing Reimbursement Program.
-Military spouses who move state to state due to a PCS are eligible for reimbursement of licensing costs up to $1,000.
-Find details for each service branch:
+Military spouses who move state to state due to a PCS are eligible for reimbursement of licensing costs.
+Check with your service branch for details.

-Military OneSource works in coordination with the Defense-State Liaison Office and Military Spouse Employment Partnership Job Search on MySECO to continue exploring how to transfer your professional license and after, how to prepare and search for a new career or job post-PCS.
+Military OneSource works to continue exploring how to transfer your professional license and after, how to prepare and search for a new career or job post-PCS.
 Military OneSource also breaks down how to transfer professional licenses, from teaching to cosmetology, and more in between; there is guidance for each one.

 Military spouses are consistently under and unemployed at far greater rates than their civilian counterparts.
-Much of the time this is due to the short 2- to 3-year duration spent at each duty station.
+Much of the time this is due to the short few years spent at each duty station.
 Spouses are simply unable to recover from the financial burdens and disruptions associated with the lack of continuity.

 With these local and federal online resources, now, more than ever before, military spouses have the chance to make small strides for achieving portable employment that syncs with military life.

 Are you on Pinterest?
-Please share the image below!
+Please share this post with the image below!